qbicsoftware/auto-mount-on-login/README.md

 ## What does this repository solve?

-When the applie time machine is configured to use a SMB share, disconnects can interrupt the backup.
+When the Apple time machine is configured to use a SMB share, disconnects can interrupt the backup.

 As login items are only triggered once on login and many people do not log out but only lock their screen, a re-mounting is never attempted.
 This leads to missed backups and manual effort to connect to the SMB share using the Finder.